Ferry from Catania to Malta

 - Except for Valletta, the port of Catania is well connected with the port of Salerno in mainland Italy.

-- For further information about your ferry trip or ferry tickets, you can contact the Ferryhopper customer services!
+- For further info about your ferry trip or ferry tickets, you can contact our customer support team!